pegielm/pegielm.github.io/content/posts/comma_club_writeup.md

 ---
 title: comma club writeup
 date: 2024-11-06
-description: "writeup of the comma-club and comma-club-revenge challenges from hack the vote ctf"
+description: "[pwn] writeup of the comma-club and comma-club-revenge challenges from hack the vote ctf"
 tags: ["ctf","pwn"]
 ---
 # Challenge description